stuartduncan416/ARRRBot/README.md

 ## Deploying the Chatbot

-The video below explains how to deploy the chatbot using the PythonAnywhere hosting service.
+The following [YouTube video](https://youtu.be/zD3infnfHoM?si=i7aBLPcPOMpoQ532) explains how to deploy the chatbot using the PythonAnywhere hosting service in more detail.
 A concise overview of the process is also included on this page.

 This implementation requires the following:
 * Python 3.8 or later installed on your local computer